 During the 2011/2012 pilot year, results indicated an overall increase in approximately 70% of the test scores received for participating students in Pawnee and Richardson county schools.

-When evaluating the program, 73% of the 351 students who participated in the pilot program completed an evaluation form with the following results:
+When evaluating the program for 2011/2012, 73% of the 351 students who participated in the pilot program completed an evaluation form with the following results:

 - 74% of the students surveyed rated the Poverty Simulation as being Beneficial to Very Beneficial.